Jump to:

 Available or current treatment guidelines

 There is no definitive treatment to arrest RIP progression or improve neurologic function.
-Treatment with a combination of tocopherol and pentoxifylline has been touted as helpful in reducing radiation-induced fibrosis and possibly stabilizing neurologic symptoms, but larger randomized trials are lacking and the available data is uncompellng.50,51 Hyperbaric oxygen has not been shown convincingly to have benefit for RIP.52 Potential aggravating factors, such as diabetes, hypertension, alcohol abuse, and acute edema, should be managed aggressively to prevent synergistic neurologic damage.28,53
+Treatment with a combination of tocopherol and pentoxifylline has been touted as helpful in reducing radiation-induced fibrosis and possibly stabilizing neurologic symptoms, but larger randomized trials are lacking and the available data is uncompelling.16 Hyperbaric oxygen has not been shown convincingly to have benefit for RIP.
+Potential aggravating factors, such as diabetes, hypertension, alcohol abuse, and acute edema, should be managed aggressively to prevent synergistic neurologic damage.10

-Surgical exploration has been attempted for restoration of vascular supply with mixed results and should be undertaken with caution only when conservative measures fail and symptoms are severe.5
+Microsurgical techniques such as nerve decompression, nerve transfers using healthy donor nerves, neurolysis and free function muscle transfer have been used to restore functionality in patients with RIP with varying success rates.
+Studies have shown that patients with RIP tend to have less favorable outcomes than patients who experience traumatic plexopathies.
+Surgical exploration has been attempted for restoration of vascular supply with mixed results and should be undertaken with caution only when conservative measures fail and symptoms are severe.

 Coordination of care

-In cancer rehabilitation, coordination of care is recognized as valuable in improving the patient’s experience during care, improving outcomes, and lessening caregiver burden.
-Integrated treatment is provided by physiatrists, oncologists, pain specialists, gastroenterologists, urologists, speech and language pathologists, occupational and physical therapists, lymphedema specialists, and psychologic services.53,54
+In cancer rehabilitation, coordination of care is recognized as valuable in improving the patient’s experience during and after cancer treatments, improving outcomes, and lessening caregiver burden.
+Integrated treatment is provided by physiatrists, oncologists, pain specialists, gastroenterologists, urologists, speech and language pathologists, occupational and physical therapists, lymphedema specialists, and psychologic services.

 Patient & family education

 Patients and their family should be made aware of potential clinical progression in RIP.
-They should understand that there is no definite cure and that there is no evidence that available treatment options will change the course of the disease.
+They should understand that there is no definite cure and that there is no evidence that available treatment options will delay or halt the progression of the disease.
 Family members should know and understand that their supportive role for the patient may include assistance with activities of daily living.

 Translation into practice